Table of contents

 Yoko Guruma | CMAC-JUDO.com

 This movement is performed from the side, often as a counter to a back throw.
 Place your leg who is positioned in front of Uke between his legs while holding his Eri with one hand and back if not Obi with the other hand.
-Then fall backwards and roll Uke over you for him to end with back on the ground.
+Fall backwards and roll Uke over you for him to end with his back on the ground.

 video